MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/atp-safe-links.md

 ## Safe Links settings for Office documents

-As described earlier, Safe Links protection for links in Office documents don't depend on Safe Links policies.
-When enabled, these settings apply to all recipients in your organization. **Note that Safe Links for Office documents is enabled by default**.
+As described earlier, you turn on or turn off Safe Links protection for Office documents globally and outside of Safe Links policies.
+Yet, in order for the protection to be applied, the user who opens the Office document must be included in a Safe Links policy.

-Safe Links protection for Office documents has the following requirements:
+Safe Links protection for Office documents has the following client requirements:

 - Microsoft 365 client apps are configured to use Modern Authentication.
 For more information, see [Modern Authentication for Office 2016](https://docs.microsoft.com/microsoft-365/enterprise/modern-auth-for-office-2013-and-2016).